thepok/MathAsPOW/README.md

 * **adjustable worksize:** Otherwise the Cryptocurrencynetwork wouldn't be able to set the median time that passes between two found solutions/blocks.

-* **Parallelizable:** Work has to be derivative from a nuance that can be free chosen, so miners can start searching on different parts of the workinputspace, or the problem itself has to offer many points to start from.
+* **can be parallelized:** Work has to be derivative from a nuance that can be free chosen, so miners can start searching on different parts of the workinputspace, or the problem itself has to offer many points to start from.

-* **(Satisfieable)** in the sens, that an solution to an Problem must be foundeable in any case.
+* **(Can be satisfied)** in the sense, that an solution to an Problem must be foundeable in any case.
 Else it would be possible to get stuck in an search for a solution for an input for ever.

 * **(No pre-calculating of future Blocks:)** It should not be possible, to pre-calculate to reduce the work of a specific future block beside the current one.
 That does not mean, it should not be possible to make the search for an solution more efficient by calculating some general information usable for every future block.(Hash-tables or so).